 Bedfordshire Choice Award

-This is a new award for 2021 which recognises the project that best promotes a living and thriving countryside as chosen by the people of Bedfordshire.
+Voting has now closed for The Bedfordshire Choice Award, a new award for 2021, which recognises the project that best promotes a living and thriving countryside as chosen by the people of Bedfordshire.

-Below you will find short summaries of the projects.
+The results of both the formal judging and the Bedfordshire Choice Award will be revealed later this summer, but in the meantime we hope you enjoy reading these short summaries of the projects.
 These are in alphabetical order by project name and are based on the information provided in the application forms.

 Abbey Fields Roundabout Group

 The Abbey Fields Roundabout Group have replanted and taken on the care for all five roundabouts on the Abbey Fields estate in Elstow, with shrubs, trees and flowers.
 The group has recently created a picnic area on the Abbey Fields Moor, with picnic tables, a planter box and trees.
 This gives a place for people to rest when walking on the Moor for their health as well as being a place for parents to sit and watch their children playing on the grass.
 During Covid the Group felt strongly that they could make a difference by showing the community hope and care.

 The Ampthill Buzz